Self-care has become a phenomenon, a massive money-making industry all to itself.

 - Learn how to do it yourself.
 YouTube (can you tell I love YouTube??) has tons of videos on hair, skin, nails, and makeup

-- Have a spa night, where you and your friends do each others’ nails
+- Have a spa night, where you and your friends enjoy wine and snacks while giving each other manicures and facials!

 10. Get Your Preventive Routine Exams